Optimization problems in graphs with locational uncertainty: Concluding remarks

 \section{Concluding remarks}

-This paper has been devoted to the study of general combinatorial optimization problems defined in spatial graphs with locational uncertainty, thus encompassing applications arising in transportation, location, and clustering, among others.
-We have developed a suite of solution techniques to handle these problems: an exact solution algorithm based on scenario generation and approximation schemes with theoretical guarantees.
-We have compared these algorithms numerically to the affine decision rules conservative approximation proposed by~\cite{zhen2021robust} on Steiner tree instances inspired by the scientific literature.
-Our results illustrate that, while the approximation provided by~\cite{zhen2021robust} is particularly tight, it does not scale well and is limited to solving small problems.
-In contrast, our exact algorithm is capable of solving medium-size instances.
-Moreover, the approximation algorithm based on maximum pairwise distances scales up very well, and it provides solutions of good quality.
-In fact, the costs of these solutions are nearly as good as those provided by~\cite{zhen2021robust} and much closer to the optimal value than suggested by theoretical ratios.
+This paper has been devoted to the study of general combinatorial optimization problems defined in spatial graphs with locational uncertainty, thus encompassing applications arising in transportation and facility location, among others.
+After proving the $\NP$-hardness of these problems, we have developed an exact solution algorithm based on scenario generation.
+The bottleneck of this algorithm lies in the separation problem, so we have studied in depth the complexity of that problem, also proposing an integer programming formulation.
+We have also proposed a conservative approximation that turns out to be equivalent to the affine decision rules approximation by~\cite{zhen2021robust} in the case of Euclidean distances.
+We have compared these algorithms numerically to different deterministic approximations on Steiner tree and location instances inspired by the scientific literature.

-Our results also illustrate that while the naive heuristic considering the barycenters can produce near-optimal solutions on some applications (as for the simple plant location), it may also be far worse than the heuristic based on maximum pairwise distances (as for the Steiner tree problem).
-As a consequence, in the absence of extra knowledge, our tests suggest that using the worst-case distances is more appropriate if an exact solution cannot be computed in acceptable time.